The Edit · Founder Insights

 Heart rate recovery is a stress test.
 It measures how your body responds to a challenge and then recovers from it.
 That is a fundamentally different kind of information.
 The difference between checking a car's oil level in the driveway and seeing how the engine performs after you push it up a hill.

 Some newer wearables estimate recovery metrics, but the protocols vary, the measurement conditions are uncontrolled, and the algorithms are proprietary.
 A clinical HRR measurement follows a standardised protocol: exercise at a defined intensity, stop at a defined point, measure the heart rate drop at exactly 60 seconds and 120 seconds.
+If you do use wearable data, the value comes from integrating it with manual coaching rather than reading numbers in isolation — the case we make in our deep-dive on the closed-loop recovery method.

 At Catalyst Performance, we test HRR as part of our 4-Pillar Healthspan Assessment.
 It takes 3-5 minutes, it is safe, and the data it produces is far more clinically meaningful than anything on your wrist.
+Members whose HRR data sits alongside chronic movement-quality issues (desk-bound back pain, runner's knee, recurring shoulder tightness) often benefit from our framework for when manual therapy outperforms physiotherapy as the recovery-side complement to the cardiovascular work.

 What the numbers mean